Learn how to support chronic disease management and help prevent secondary conditions and complexity using an a health coaching intervention

 Please see Frequently Asked Questions for more information about health coaching and our health coaching programs.

-You will receive a certificate of completion and microcredential* at the end of the course acknowledging your full participation in a short non-credit course that provides new skills or knowledge.
+Receive a certificate of completion and one digital credential* at the end of the course acknowledging your full participation in a short non-credit course that provides new skills or knowledge.
 This certificate does not include any academic credits and cannot be applied towards a degree program.

-*Microcredential: Recognition of professional skill(s) or competency(ies) experience earned via completion of a short 2-14 day course, and represented by an encrypted digital badge issued by York University.
+*Digital credential: Recognition of professional skill(s) earned via completion of a short 2-14 day course, and represented by an encrypted digital badge issued by York University.